daviebadger/books/restructuredtext/restructuredtext.rst

 Generate a table of contents (TOC) from sections and their nested subsections in a document (a document title and a subtitle are ignored):

-#. using a default title for the table of contents:
+#. using a default title for a table of contents:

    .. code:: rst